As I write this, I am in the final month of Q4 2020. So, I wanted to talk about my first Q4 with KDP self publishing, which was in 2019.

 What’s more, people flooding the system with spammy books doesn’t help anyone.

-I do believe that Amazon USA has changed their algorithm to filter out many independently published books.
+I do believe that Amazon USA has changed their algorithm to filter out many independently published books in 2020.

 I think this for a couple of reasons: